jooby-dev/jooby-docs/docs/commands/uplink/DataDayMC.md

 #### **date**

-The command contains channel values data for this date.
+The command contains pulse counter of channels for this date.
 <br>
 [See details](../../types.md#packed-date).